Q: Where do I send my CV?

 Q: How do we interview our candidates?

-A: All candidates are personally interviewed face to face at our offices, where we hold an initial interview /registration.
+A: All candidates are personally interviewed face to face at our office or via video link.
+We do this to check your Right to work in the UK documents.
+We will never hold or keep your data, this is automatically given back to you once we hold an initial interview /registration.
 This is where all ID is checked and stamped.

 Q: Can I approach Bennett's confidentially?